Trundler/existdb-webstart/README.md

 # existdb-webstart

 eXist-db java client bundled in a XAR file

 ## Introduction

-The goal of this project is to make the build of eXist-db simpler and more robust by taking out the JAR signing step from the build scripts.
-The jar files are solely used by the eXist-db webstart-download feature, this feature which allows to run the eXist-db Java client via Java Webstart.
+The goal of this project is to make the build of eXist-db simpler and more robust by taking out the "JAR signing step" from the build scripts.
+These signed JAR files are solely used by the eXist-db webstart-download feature, which allows users to run the eXist-db Java client via Java Webstart.
 Webstart requires JAR files to be electronically signed.

-At this moment the JAR files are checked-in into the GIT repostory.
+At this moment the JAR files are checked-in into the git repostory.
 When JAR files get signed this means that the files are actually modified.
-As a result GIT will indicate changed files and the developer needs to be very careful  not commiting the updated files.
-In addition: signing JAR files costs quite some time.
+As a result git will indicate changed files and the developer needs to be very careful not to commit the updated files.
+In addition, signing JAR files costs quite some time.

 ## Solution